acezalba/responsive-gwt-footer/README.md

 This is in no way a substitute for the GWT-Footer script, which is loaded from [i.gov.ph](https://gwhs.i.gov.ph/gwt-footer/footer-source.html), but an option for web developers if there is a need for a cleaner, more responsive version.

-## TODO

-- [ ] Rewrite the coat of arms svg with a simpler markup to match the original jpeg and handle `current-color` styling.

 ---

 *If you need someone with HTML/CSS and CMS proficiency (Wordpress/GravCMS) to handle your web redesign, [drop me a message](mailto:acezalba+github@slmail.me).*